grinnell-cs/csc151-images/_eboards/eboard34-3.md

 ### Introductory notes

-* Welcome to our prospective/admitted students!
-Please introduce yourself and ask a question.
-"Grinnellians ask hard questions and question easy answers", or at least that's what our marketing people used to say.
 * I'll be guest teaching classes next Tuesday, so office hours will only be 8:30--9:45.
 * As always, if you'd like to meet to me outside of office hours, let